A courageous member in one of of my private survivor support groups recently asked:

 Instead, often from very early stages of the relationship, you've been psychologically conditioned to place your abuser's preferences, needs, and desires higher than your own.
 Part of that conditioning includes gradually accepting more and more of the blame for other peoples' actions.

-Blameshifting and sex addiction...
-Unfortunately, many treating abuse victims have been trained under a co-dependent/co-addict model borrowed from Al-Anon (intended for relatives of alcoholics).
+Unfortunately, many professionals who treat abuse victims have been trained under a co-dependent/co-addict model borrowed from Al-Anon (intended for relatives of alcoholics).
 Without discussing whether this aspect of the Al-Anon treatment model is helpful in the arena of substance abuse (I'm not getting into that aspect in this article) -- telling a sex addict's spouse that they are co-dependent can cause profound and lasting double trauma.

 After disclosure, you go to counseling and under the co-dependent model you're told, "This is partially your fault because you're addicted to your addict and you share the blame, because you just keep trying to control the addict in your life".

 Is it possible to be co-dependent and be experiencing betrayal trauma?
-Yes.
-But should it be an automatic assumption?
-No. And if your therapist or counselor is telling you that it is, please consider finding a new provider who is more trauma-informed and aware of the impact of sexual addiction.
+Possibly.
+But should this diagnosis be an automatic assumption?
+Definitely not.
+If your therapist or counselor is telling you that it is, please consider finding a new provider who is more trauma-informed and aware of the impact of sexual addiction.

-Steffens asserts that spouses of sex addicts are actually operating on a trauma model, not a co-addict model.
-This means your behavior is not to control the addict, so much as it is to try and get back in control of your own environment.
+Steffens asserts that spouses of deceptive sexual partners are actually experiencing trauma, not acting as co-addicts.
+This means your safety-seeking behavior is not meant to control your betrayer so much as it is to try and get back in control of your own environment.
 Your coping actions are likely for the purpose of re-establishing a sense of safety after the trauma of betrayal.

 It’s very similar with spouses after betrayal trauma...